 It is pertinent to mention that the minister reached the venue after a delay of over one hour.
 Earlier, speaking at the concluding ceremony, Mujtaba said the Punjab government under the dynamic leadership of Chief Minister Punjab Muhammad Shahbaz Sharif had introduced revolutionary reforms in education sector.

 Lahore: The Punjab Education Foundation (PEF) has planned to launch the education voucher scheme in 13 different districts of the province where poor children are unable to get education due to lack of resources.
 According to a DGPR handout, PEF Chairman Raja Muhammad Anwar said this while talking to a 10-member delegation of a voluntary organisation, Education, Health and Development Foundation, headed by its President Raja Fazil Hussain here on Saturday.
 The PEF chairman informed the delegation that the EVS was going to be launched in the districts of Bhakkar, Khushab, Mianwali, Okara, Gujrat, Sialkot, Faisalabad, Gujranwala, Khanewal, Rahim Yar Khan, Bahawalpur, Muzaffargarh and Vehari during the current fiscal year.
 The EVS will enable the poor girls and boys of these districts to get quality education, he added.

 Lahore: The delegation of Indian students and teachers spent an eventful day in the provincial metropolis on Saturday.

-delegation is here under the Indo-Pak Peace Project for Education between the Sanjan Nagar Public Education Trust (SNPET), Pakistan, and the Millennium School, Amritsar, India.
+The delegation is here under the Indo-Pak Peace Project for Education between the Sanjan Nagar Public Education Trust (SNPET), Pakistan, and the Millennium School, Amritsar, India.